Where do I go to sign up for my card online?

 Who may have a library card?

-If you live or own property in the Library’s service areas (listed below) you are eligible for a card from the Indian River Area Library.
+If you live, own property, or work at a business located in the Library’s service areas (listed below) you are eligible for a free card from the Indian River Area Library.
 While our cards are meant for individual use, you can have up to four members of a household on one card.
 Our limit is ten items on one card at any given time.

 - Tuscarora Township